Magenta HR Consulting

 What is a settlement agreement?

-A settlement agreement is a legally binding contract where an employee agrees to leave on agreed terms and to waive specific claims, in return for an agreed package.
-It gives both sides certainty and a clean break, and termination payments can often be paid tax-free up to a long-standing threshold.
+A settlement agreement is a legally binding contract where the employee agrees to leave on agreed terms and give up specific claims, in return for an agreed package.
+Both sides get certainty and a clean break, and part of the payment can often be paid tax-free up to a long-standing threshold.

-They must be approached in the right way, at the right time, with the correct legal protections, and the employee has to take independent legal advice for the agreement to be valid.
-Handled well, they are one of the most effective tools an employer has.
+They have to be handled the right way, at the right time, with the right legal protections, and the employee has to take independent legal advice for it to be valid.
+Done well, they're one of the most useful tools an employer has.

 Important